Speed awareness courses: format, prices and online options explained

 Speed awareness courses are an alternative to a accepting speeding ticket.
 But what are they all about?

-If you’re caught speeding in the UK there are usually two possible penalties: the first is the dreaded speeding ticket, this entails a hefty fine and points on your license.
+For those caught speeding in the UK there are usually two possible penalties: the first is the dreaded speeding ticket, which will entail a hefty fine and points on your license.
 This is usually the only option available for repeat offenders or those who have exceeded the speed limit by a considerable amount.
 The second option is to attend a speed awareness course.
 This is usually offered to first-time offenders and those who have only strayed ever so slightly over the limit.

 Speed awareness courses aren’t exactly popular with a lot of drivers, with many considering them to be just another tax in disguise or simply a waste of time.
 However, many who have attended one of these educational sessions have been surprised by what they’ve learned, taking home benefits that have been genuinely useful out on the road.
 Plus, given the option, most people will jump at the chance of a speed awareness course to avoid getting points on their licence and moving a step closer to a potential ban.

 If you decide to attend a speed awareness course instead of taking points and a fine, you’ll find that there are countless locations spread across the country.
 Online courses have also sprung up as a result of the Coronavirus pandemic, meaning that you can take a speed awareness course from the comfort of your own home via a video call, removing at least some of the inconvenience.
 Sessions typically last for four hours, and you do have to pay a fee to attend.
 The courses are run by not-for-profit companies, so the price can vary, but the price averages out at around £100.

 How does a Speed Awareness Course work?